Using Third-Party Modules

 }

-With the is.js library, you can easily perform type checks on variables in JavaScript, avoiding errors caused by type mismatches.
+With the `is.js` library, you can easily perform type checks on variables in JavaScript, avoiding errors caused by type mismatches.

 If you want to integrate it into the Eagle plugin, here is an example code and its execution result: